 BCA access provisions

 Part D3 comments relate solely to BCA compliance matters.
-They do not relate to any other legislation, including the Federal Disability Discrimination Act 1992 (DDA).
+They do not legislation, including the Federal Disability Discrimination Act 1992 (DDA) . relate to any other

+Objective

+Functional Statements

+•

 The Objective, Functional Statements and Performance Requirements for Section D precede Part D1.